Policy on Academic Freedom, Responsibility, and Tenure

 - The subsections of Section XIII.B shall be removed from this policy as they become inapplicable.

-2. If the initial appointment is to carry with it the grant of tenure, the normal tenure-granting pro cess shall precede the appointment.
+- If the initial appointment is to carry with it the grant of tenure, the normal tenure-granting process shall precede the appointment.

-3. The fact that additional words of title may be used does not impair the academic rank of the faculty member, except as follows: (1) Research Professorships as defined in Section III.B are governed by the provisions of that section.
-(2) At the School of Medicine, the term “Research” in an academic title signifies a limited responsibility and less than full academic role, and carries with it an annual appointment status.
-An individual with the “Research” designation can have this designation removed and be placed in the academic tenure track if full academic responsibilities are assumed.
+- The fact that additional words of title may be used does not impair the academic rank of the faculty member, except as follows: (1) Research Professorships as defined in Section III.B are governed by the provisions of that section.
+(2) At the School of Medicine, a Research Track appointment signifies a limited responsibility and less than full academic role, and carries with it an annual appointment status.
+An individual on the Research Track may be placed on the academic tenure track if full academic responsibilities are assumed.
 (3) The designation “Clinical” within an academic appointment in the School of Medicine indicates that the appointment is part-time.
 Note that the titles Instructor, Assistant Professor, Associate Professor, and Professor are used in the School of Medicine for faculty members on the Clinician Track who have neither probationary appointments toward tenure nor appointments with tenure, but rather appointments pursuant to renewable contracts.
 (4) At schools other than the School of Medicine, the titles Assistant Professor, Associate Professor, and Professor may be followed by “of Practice” for faculty members who have neither probationary appointments toward tenure nor appointments with tenure, but rather appointments pursuant to renewable contracts.